primefaces/primefaces/docs/7_1/components/datepicker.md

 | rangeSeparator | - | String | Separator for joining start and end dates on range selection mode.

 ## Getting Started with DatePicker
-Value of the DatePicker should be a java.util.Date in single selection mode which is the default.
+Value of the DatePicker should be a java.time.LocalDate in single selection mode which is the default.

 ```xhtml
 <p:datePicker value="#{dateBean.date}"/>